berilserbest/berilserbest-DSA210-Project-MenstrualCycleAndStudyFocusCorrelation/README.md

 We evaluated the following core hypothesis:
 - Null Hypothesis (H₀):
-Menstrual period days (is_period = 1) do not significantly reduce daily study duration.
+Menstrual period days (is_period = 1) significantly reduce daily study duration.
 - Alternative Hypothesis (H₁):
-Menstrual period days (is_period = 1) significantly reduce daily study duration.
+Menstrual period days (is_period = 1) do nnot significantly reduce daily study duration.

 This hypothesis is based on the assumption that hormonal fluctuations, menstrual cramps, fatigue, and mood-related symptoms commonly experienced during menstruation may negatively impact cognitive focus and academic productivity.Therefore, it is reasonable to expect a decrease in study focus and study time during the menstrual period.